-- What Manufacturer should I choose?
+- Which MANUFACTURER/BRAND should I choose?

-- Walk-behind or Ride-on?
+- Walk-Behind or Ride-On?

-- Propane or battery?
+- Propane or Battery-Powered Ride-On?

-Be careful with this one, if I can use a propane powered machine, hands down, it is the better way to go as it can be ran 24/7 needing no charge time, depending on the machine, they are usually a more powerful a machine, and much more easily operated compared to battery-powered.
+Be careful with this one, if I can use a propane-powered machine, hands down, it is the better way to go as it can be run 24/7 needing no charge time.
+Machines vary, but they are usually more powerful and much more easily operated compared to battery-powered.

 - Can I keep this machine busy?